Above Ground Above Ground — Do You Need a Birth Pool Liner? Complete Above-Ground Guide

 5. Verify compatibility with your pool system - Ensure the liner has proper fittings for your skimmer, return jets, and any through-wall connections.
 Most liners come with gaskets and faceplates for standard equipment.

-6. Order from a reputable pool supply company - Purchase from established brands like Swimline, Blue Wave, or Pool Central.
+6. Order from a reputable pool supply company - Purchase from established brands like Swimline, Blue Wave, or GLI.
 Avoid generic liners that may not fit properly or deteriorate quickly.

 Why Birth Pool Liners Don't Work